SmithSamuelM/Papers/whitepapers/SPAC_Message.md

 *<[src A<sub>x</sub>, dst B<sub>y</sub>, {src A<sub>x</sub>, data}B<sub>y</sub>]>A<sub>x</sub>*,

 where *x* and *y* are variables that each represent a given AID controlled by *A* and *B* denoted  A<sub>x</sub> and B<sub>y</sub> respectively.
 The required elements, including the encrypted and signed portions with the associated AIDs used to lookup the encryption and signing keys are explicitly denoted.
 The payload *data* is an optional placeholder for whatever additional cipher text data is to be conveyed by the message, if any.

-Let parenthesis to used to clearly delimit a full ESSR message as follows:
+In this new syntax, let parenthesis be used to delimit a full ESSR message as follows:

 *(<[src A<sub>x</sub>, dst B<sub>y</sub>, {src A<sub>x</sub>, data}B<sub>y</sub>]>A<sub>x</sub>)*.

-We can create an equivalent shorthand notation for the items in the parenthesis.
-Let the order of appearance of *src A<sub>x</sub>* and *dst B<sub>y</sub>* be determinative; that is, the source is always required and must be the first element, and the destination is always required and must be the second element.
+We can create an equivalent shorthand notation for the items in the parenthesis if we let the order of appearance of *src A<sub>x</sub>* and *dst B<sub>y</sub>* be determinative; that is, the source is always required and must be the first element, and the destination is always required and must be the second element.
 Similarly, let's require that  *src A<sub>x</sub>*  must always be the first element of the ciphertext.
 As a result, we can leave off the *src* and *dst* modifiers in the plaintext and ciphertext portions.
 This simplifies to,

 *(<[A<sub>x</sub>, B<sub>y</sub>, {A<sub>x</sub>, data}B<sub>y</sub>]>A<sub>x</sub>)*.